Frances Hargreaves: Career

+Hargreaves began her acting career in theatre in the UK.
+After marrying Australian actor and singer David Gilchrist, they settled in Australia in 1973.
+Their daughter Amelia was born in 1989.

-In January 1974, Hargreaves scored the role of rebellious Marilyn McDonald at the last-minute when the original actress, Judy McBurney, had to withdraw due to peritonitis after only six episodes.
+In January 1974, Hargreaves scored the role in Number 96 as rebellious teenager Marilyn McDonald after the original actress who was cast in the role Judy McBurney had to withdraw after only six episodes due to peritonitis,.
 Hargreaves had to re-shoot all of McBurney's scenes.

-Marilyn was the adopted daughter of Edie and Reg (Mike Dorsey and Wendy Blacklock), whom she always called "Mummy and Daddy".
-Marilyn was primarily a comedy character, but her most dramatic storyline was when she discovered the identity of the infamous Number 96 pantyhose strangler.
+Marilyn was the adopted daughter of Edie and Reg (Mike Dorsey and Wendy Blacklock), whom she always called "Mummy and Daddy" and was primarily a comedy character, but her most dramatic storyline was when she discovered the identity of the infamous Number 96 pantyhose strangler.
 Hargreaves left the series in June 1975 when she fell pregnant.

-During a subsequent visit to her native South Africa with newborn son Samuel David, she acted in theatre productions of The Sound of Music and Stop the World I Want to Get Off.
+During a subsequent visit to her native South Africa with newborn son Samuel David, she acted in theatre productions of The Sound of Music, Stop the World I Want to Get Off and Cinderella.